This blog may contain affiliate links. Read our disclosure policy for more info.

 34 Things to Do in Whistler in Summer

 One of the biggest attractions in Whistler during the summer is the epic Whistler Bike Park – which is the top lift-accessed bike park in the world.
 There are over 70 trails spread out over 4 zones – Fitzsimmons, Garbanzo, Creekside, and Peak.
 And thanks to this variation across zones, Whistler Bike Park has the biggest rideable terrain of any bike park in North America!

 The great thing too is that there’s a trail for every ability here.
 If your new start with EZ Does It, ride up Fitzsimmons Express lift and take this easy trail all the way down into the village.
 Other easy tracks include Crabapple Turns and Del Boca Vista.
 For the more experienced blue trails like B-Line and Ninja Cougar are great options.
 There are Expert and Pro trails but these are typically very steep and technical and only recommended for confident bikers.

 If you’d like to tackle Whistler’s bike trails with a pro, why not consider this half-day mountain bike tour!
 It is suitable for all levels, so even if you’re a beginner, you’ll have a fun time!
-It costs from $223 CAD per person.
+You can also customize the tour to your group’s liking or change the location due to the conditions.
+It costs from $227 CAD per person.

 2. Shop at the Farmer’s Market

 Every Sunday between July and October all of the locals and tourists come together at the awesome Whistler Farmers Market.
 It operates between 11 am and 4 pm and there are fresh fruit stalls, craft stalls, clothing stalls, and not forgetting a variety of food trucks (my fav!).

 Would you believe there are over 50 stalls here?
 It’s a great way to taste the best that Whistler has to offer and mingle with the locals.